A rustic, chic DIY project on How to Make a Fabric Garland for a Wedding.

 So after my hour-long freak out (surprisingly my only one the whole week), I breathed, recruited my mom to make some phone calls, and had Jeremy hand deliver me gluten-free, dairy-free cupcakes from Sweet Rewards Gluten-Free Bakery (which just so happens to deliver to Scratch Cupcakery).
 All was right with the world again, and we ate gluten-free, dairy-free cupcakes (laden with hot pink sprinkles because that is all they had at the time) with gold forks on our wedding day.

 Moral of the story: I hate baking for a reason and I should have remembered this before I got all confident in the baking department.
 Hire somebody to do it for you when food is involved, unless you want to completely stress yourself out that close to the big day!
+If you’re planning a more intimate celebration, consider small wedding catering melbourne, where expert caterers can provide delicious, personalized meals without the hassle, allowing you to focus on enjoying your special day.

 Despite my cake baking catastrophe, all was not lost in the DIY world.
 I did manage to make the majority of my reception decorations, and all without a single fresh flower.
 It helped that the venue was naturally gorgeous, but my own rustic DIY touches really added a little something-something.